r57zone/Half-Life-Alyx-novr/README.md

 Right Shift | Hold of items by the left controller and pulling up items (you must use the command above, read the setting) | Left Controller Trigger
 Enter | Actions of some items | Left Controller Menu Escape | Game menu | Left Controller Grip
-Numpad 0 | Actions of some items | Right Controller Grip Numpad "." | Reloading a gun and some action items | Right Controller Menu "?" | Using a first aid kit syringe, use after pressing "Enter" | Rotate and move to the right side of the left controller "\|" | Using a backpack, use with the Right Shift | Moving the left controller over the left side "'" | Fixing left controller in place (Сhapter 5: North Star) | fixing left controller in space
+Numpad 0 or "<" | Actions of some items | Right Controller Grip
+Numpad "." or ">" | Reloading a gun and some action items | Right Controller Menu "?" | Using a first aid kit syringe, use after pressing "Enter" | Rotate and move to the right side of the left controller "\|" | Using a backpack, use with the Right Shift | Moving the left controller over the left side "'" | Fixing left controller in place (Сhapter 5: North Star) | fixing left controller in space